freedomofpress/securedrop-docs/docs/admin/installation/installation_overview.rst

 #.
 Acquire compatible hardware.
 #.
 Prepare email accounts and GPG keys for alert emails.
 #.
-Prepare an Admin Workstation laptop.
+Install Qubes OS
 #.
+Install the ``securedrop-manage`` utility in dom0.
+#.
 Generate the Submission Key.
 #.
+Prepare the Admin Workstation.
+#.
 Set up the KeePassXC password manager on the Admin Workstation.
 #.
 Install and configure the dedicated network firewall from the Admin Workstation.
 #.
 Prepare the (Application and Monitor) servers.
 #.
 Install SecureDrop on the servers from the Admin Workstation.
 #.
-Complete local configuration of the Admin Workstation.
+Apply the Admin Workstation configuration.
 #.
 Create the first Administrator user.
 #.
+Create an Export Device.
+#.
+Install SecureDrop Workstation.
+#.
 Test the installation.
+#.
+Troubleshoot any issues that occurred during installation.

 Optionally:

 #.
 Prepare additional Journalist Workstations for use by Journalists.
-#.
-Prepare encrypted Export Devices.
-#.
-Troubleshoot any issues that occurred during installation.

 Tracking your progress
 ----------------------